sreenath-venugopal-bhat/Blog-Project/README.md

-Install the necessary dependencies using "npm i"
+Install the necessary dependencies using "npm i".

 Run the server using "nodemon index.js"